mas-bandwidth/netcode/STANDARD.md

 ## Connect Token Structure

-A connect token is a short-lived token that transmits the client authentication on the web server to clients connecting to dedicated servers over UDP.
+A connect token is a short-lived token designed to transfer the authentication of clients on the web server to clients as the connect to dedicated servers over UDP.
+The whole point being, only clients who have authenticated and requested a connect token from the web backend will be allowed to connect to dedicated servers.

 The connect token consists of two parts: private and public.

-The private part of the connect token is encrypted and signed with a shared private key known to the web backend and the dedicated server instances.
-The private portion of the connect token is sent over UDP as part of the connection handshake between a client and server.
+The private part of the connect token is encrypted and signed with a shared private key known to the web backend and dedicated server instances.
+This encryption is necessary because it's sent over UDP as part of the connection handshake between a client and server.

 Prior to encryption the private connect token has this binary format: